 Ownership In Fund Affiliates.
-As of December 31, 2021, none of the Independent Trustees, nor members of their immediate families, owned, beneficially or of record, securities of the Adviser, the Distributor or any affiliate of the Adviser or the Distributor.
+As of December 31, 2024, none of the Independent Trustees, nor members of their immediate families, owned, beneficially or of record, securities of the Adviser, the Distributor or any affiliate of the Adviser or the Distributor.

 Trustee Compensation.
 No director, officer or employee of the Adviser or the Distributor receives any compensation from the Trust for serving as an officer or Trustee of the Trust.
-Each Independent Trustee receives a \$550 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson of the Board who receives a

-\$1,700 annual retainer for serving as Chairperson and effective October 17, 2022, the Chairperson of the Audit Committee receives a \$1,500 annual retainer for serving as Chairperson of the Audit Committee.
-The Trust reimburses each Trustee and officer for their travel and other expenses incurred by attending meetings.
-The following table provides the estimated amount of compensation payable to each Trustee during the Fund's first fiscal year of operations, which will conclude on November 30, 2023:
+From October 17, 2022 until December 31, 2023 each Independent Trustee received a \$550 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson who received a \$1,700 annual retainer and the Chairperson of the Audit Committee who received a \$1,300 annual retainer for serving as such.
+As of January 1, 2024, each Independent Trustees receives a \$600 per meeting fee and a \$1,300 annual retainer for each series of the Trust, except the Chairperson who receives a \$2,000 annual retainer, the Chairperson of the Audit Committee and the Chairperson of the 15(c) Contract Committee, each of whom receives a \$1,700 annual retainer for serving as such.
+The following table provides the amount of compensation payable to each Trustee during the Funds' fiscal year ended November 30, 2024:

-Pension or

-Retirement Total

-Benefits Estimated Compensation

-Aggregate Accrued As Annual From all

-Compensation Part of Fund Benefits Upon Funds Within

-Name of Trustee From the Fund Expenses Retirement the Trust

-Interested Trustee -

-David R. Carson None None None None

-Independent Trustees

-Janine L. Cohen \$3,900 None None \$128,700

-David M. Deptula \$3,700 None None \$122,100

-Jacqueline A. Williams \$3,500 None None \$115,500

-Clifford N. Schireson \$3,500 None None \$115,500

-Robert E. Morrison \$3,500 None None \$115,500
+Aggregate Compensation Pension or Retirement Benefits Accrued As Part of Fund Estimated Annual Benefits Upon Total Compensation From all Funds Within Name of Trustee From the Fund Expenses Retirement the Trust Independent Trustees Janine L. Cohen \$4,875 None None \$143,775 David M. Deptula ^ \$0 None None \$8,800 Jacqueline A. Williams \$4,550 None None \$133,850 Clifford N. Schireson \$4,600 None None \$135,400 Robert E. Morrison \$4,250 None None \$124,750 Keith Shintani \$4,250 None None \$115,950 ^Mr. Deptula's term as Trustee en nded December 31, 2023.